EddyVerbruggen/cordova-plugin-safariviewcontroller/README.md

             url: url,
             hidden: false, // default false.
 You can use this to load cookies etc in the background (see issue #1 for details).
             animated: false, // default true, note that 'hide' will reuse this preference (the 'Done' button will always animate though)
-            transition: 'curl', // unless animated is false you can choose from: curl, flip, fade, slide (default)
+            transition: 'curl', // (this only works in iOS 9.1/9.2 and lower) unless animated is false you can choose from: curl, flip, fade, slide (default)
             enterReaderModeIfAvailable: readerMode, // default false
             tintColor: "#ff0000" // default is ios blue },